optyfr/JRomManager/README.md

 - RAR4 and RAR5 decompression
 - Multi-volume decompression (RAR and 7Zip)
 - Command Line Mode with access to all functionalities and environment variable support
+- Copy to clipboard and search on the web functions

 ## Short Term Planned Features
 - Mode to keep existing container archive format